WajihaKh/reading-notes/201/class-1-notes.md

 ## Describe 2 things that require JavaScript in the Browser?

+Creates validation and dynamic content.

 ## How can you add JavaScript to an HTML document?

 You can add JavaScript to an html document by creating a script tag with a src attribute to the JavaScript file.

+## Things I Want To Know More About